lunabrun/Pympo/docs/source/usage.rst

 Installation
 ------------

-To use Pympo, first install it using pip:
+To use Pympo, first download it from GitHub, go to its folder, then install it using poetry:

 .. code-block:: console

-   (.venv) $ pip install pympo
+   (.venv) $ poetry install

 .. note::
    **Hey!**, it is not working yet, it is just for Sphinx training purposes :)